 - Lipids and fatty acids are important for neurological and visual development.

 - Skin-to-skin contact during breastfeeding, also called kangaroo care, gives baby and mother a feeling of emotional closeness.

-- Kangaroo care stabilises cardiac frequency, blood oxygen and breathing frequency in preterm infants and it may also reduce postpartum depression the months following birth.
+- Kangaroo care may reduce postpartum depression in the months following birth.